FauxFaux/qpiped/qpipe/NOTES.md

 An attacker with full access to the ssh session, or some other access to  the issuer, can already auth themselves, and likely control the server process.

+Look, the client private key isn't used for session establishment in client-private-key-less key exchanges, surely they wouldn't have made it worse.
+Surely.